Abu Bakr al-Qirbi

-Abu Bakr Abdullah al-Qirbi (أبو بكر عبد الله القربي) is a Yemeni diplomat who was Minister of Foreign Affairs of Yemen from 2001 to 2014.
+Abu Bakr Abdullah al-Qirbi (أبو بكر عبد الله القربي) is a Yemeni diplomat who was minister of foreign affairs of Yemen from 2001 to 2014.
+He later also held the same role in the Houthis' contested cabinet formed in 2016, in spite of his former opposition to the Houthis.

+He was vice rector of Sanaa University from 1982 to 1993 and minister of education from 1993 to 1994.

-On 13 December 2009, al-Qirbi urged Iran's government to crack down on Iranian groups who he accused of aiding Houthi rebels in northern Yemen, holding the Iranian government partly to blame.
+On 13 December 2009, al-Qirbi urged Iran's government to crack down on Iranian groups whom he accused of aiding Houthi rebels in northern Yemen, holding the Iranian government partly to blame.
 According to al-Qirbi, "religious (Shiite) circles and groups in Iran are providing aid to the Houthis"; however, Iran repeatedly denied such accusations.

 Following the anti-government protests in Yemen, President Ali Abdullah Saleh dismissed all members of the Cabinet of Yemen on March 20, 2011.
 They were to remain as serving members until a new government was formed.

-On 4 October 2016, during the civil war, he was appointed as foreign minister in Abdel-Aziz bin Habtour's cabinet.
+On 4 October 2016, during the civil war, he was appointed foreign minister in Abdel-Aziz bin Habtour's cabinet.